MeltingShoe/easy-api-endpoints/README.md

 - **Raw Request Handling**: Passes the raw HTTP request body to your scripts via stdin
 - **Simple Deployment**: Single command to deploy all endpoints
 - **Minimal Configuration**: Only executables and server settings need to be configured
+- **Polyglot Scripts**: `stop.bat` runs as a batch file on Windows, but runs as a bash script on MacOS/Linux

 ## Requirements